sunderedsystems/s5e.sunderedsystems.com/docs/choosing-a-class-core-features.md

 ---

-### Bard: Inspiring
+### Bard: Inspire

-- Impose advantage or disadvantage a number of times per encounter equal to proficiency on any check within 30ft you can see or hear.
+- The bard has a number of inspiration equal to their proficiency.
+They can use one this inspiration to impose advantage or disadvantage on one check they can see within 60ft.
+This pool of inspiration recharges at the same rate as Source.

 ---